11th Grade Reading List

 Tells the true story of an agender teen who was set on fire by another teen while riding a bus in Oakland, a crime that focuses on the concepts of race, class, gender, crime, and punishment.

-Brothers Teodoro and Manny Avila take a road trip to address Manny's PTSD following his tour in Iraq, and to help T. change his life and win the heart of Wendy Martinez.
+Brothers Teodoro and Manny Avila take a road trip to address Manny's PTSD following his tour in Iraq.

 Recounts the 1947 government investigation into the motion picture industry by the House Un-American Activities Committee.